odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Configuration

+Let's set up the configuration files.

 The directory for all configuration files is: `config/`

-Create a directory: `config/`
+Create a directory `config/` in your project.

-The file `config/settings.php` is the main configuration file and combines the default settings with environment specific settings.

-Create a configuration file `config/settings.php` and copy/paste this content:
+Inside the `config/` directory, create a file named `settings.php`.

+Copy and paste the following content into `config/settings.php`:

 ```php
 <?php